 Early withdrawal penalties

 Both Series I bonds and Series EE bonds allow you to redeem them before their 30-year maturities.
-However, you must hold either type for at least one year, and if you cash them in sooner than five years, you will sacrifice the last three months of interest accrued.
+However, you must hold either type of savings bond for at least one year, and if you cash them in sooner than five years, you will sacrifice the last three months of interest accrued.
 If you do not want your funds tied up for at least one year, or don’t like the idea of forfeiting some of your accrued interest in order to access your money, savings bonds may not be the best choice of investment for you.

 Lower interest rates than other investments